BAFCruz/pnetlabv6/README.md

 ## Credits
 All credit belongs to **PNETLab** and the vibrant community for the incredible platform and continous evolution.

-Additionally, a big thank you to **Canonical** for providing such an incredible operating system like Ubuntu Server.
+Additionally, a big thank you to **Canonical** for providing such an incredible operating system like Ubuntu.
 Your work makes community projects like this possible!

 *Deep gratitue to both sides!*